feathersjs/docs/cookbook/authentication/apiKey.md

 ::::

 Next, we create a hook called `allow-apiKey` that sets `params.authentication` if it does not exist and if `params.provider` exists (which means it is an external call) to use that `apiKey` strategy.
-We will also provide the capability for the apiKey to either be in a header or in a url param:
+We will also provide the capability for the apiKey to be read from the request header: (you could also read the token as a query parameter but you will have to filter it out before it's passed to Feathers calls like `get` and `find`.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "JavaScript"